-This Articles originally appeared on ClickZ on July 28, 2020.
+This Article originally appeared on ClickZ.

 I have spent more than 25 years researching and implementing AI technologies — from the days of IBM’s “discovery server” which lead to “OmniFind” and then became part of their flagship AI brand Watson to various iterations of text analytics and machine learning applications to prototypes and deployed projects using conversational technologies.